-The Oracle Developer Studio 12.5 C++ 5.14 compiler enforces some C++ rules more strictly than past compilers.
-The incorrect rule enforcement caused earlier compilers to treat some valid code incorrectly.
+The Oracle Developer Studio12.6 C++ 5.14 compiler enforces some C++ rules more strictly than past compilers.
+The incorrect rule enforcement caused earlier compilers to treat some valid code incorrectly, as well as allowed some invalid code.
 This section explains the stricter enforcement, provides examples of offending code, and shows how to fix the code.
 In all cases, you can change your code and it should still work with old and new compilers.